How to apply for a business licence in national park

 Anyone wishing to operate a business within a national park in Canada is required to apply to Parks Canada for a business licence with the following exceptions:

-- Businesses operating exclusively within the Town of Banff must obtain a licence from the Town of Banff.
-Businesses operating in Banff National Park both within and outside the Town of Banff must obtain a licence from both Parks Canada and the Town of Banff.
+- Banff: businesses operating exclusively within the Town of Banff must get a licence from the Town of Banff.
+Businesses operating in Banff National Park both within and outside the Town of Banff must get a licence from both Parks Canada and the Town of Banff

-- Businesses operating exclusively within the Municipality of Jasper must obtain a licence from the Municipality of Jasper.
+- Jasper: businesses operating exclusively within the Municipality of Jasper must get a licence from the Municipality of Jasper.
 Businesses involving discretionary land use may require Parks Canada approval as part of the Municipal licensing process.
-Businesses operating in Jasper National Park both within and outside the Municipality of Jasper must obtain a licence from both Parks Canada and the Municipality of Jasper.
+Businesses operating in Jasper National Park both within and outside the Municipality of Jasper must get a licence from both Parks Canada and the Municipality of Jasper

-A separate Business Licence process is required for guiding/outfitting licences.
-For guiding/outfitting licences, please contact your local national park directly or via 1-888-773-8888 or firstname.lastname@example.org to be directed to your local national park.
+A separate business licence process is required for guiding and outfitting licences.
+For guiding and outfitting licences, please contact your local national park directly or via 1-888-773-8888 or firstname.lastname@example.org to be directed to your local national park.

-Step 2 - Complete the application form and return it to Parks Canada.
+- Step 2 - Complete the application form and return it to the address indicated on the form.
 Applications may be sent electronically, by fax, by mail or delivered in person.
 Additional information that may be required includes: